usaid-cs/yesterday-i-learned/random.md

 - In a store that is known to sell expensive stuff, [people are more likely to pay more for the products inside](https://philadelphia.cbslocal.com/2018/11/28/payless-palessi-opens-fake-luxury-store-experiment-sells-customers-expensive-shoes-luxury-adweek-marketing/).
 - Installing a website "as an app" requires [icons](https://developers.google.com/web/fundamentals/app-install-banners/) in the manifest file.
 - [Nine currencies](https://www.bookmyforex.com/blog/top-10-highest-currency-world-2018/) currently exist with a value higher than that of USD.
-- People in Sichuan eat spiced rabbit heads ("麻辣兔頭") as beer food.
 - An odd vector of attack is through Amazon purchases.
 By buying something from a Chinese seller, you will have given them a) your name, b) your address, and c) what you like to buy, which is more valuable than the discount they give you.
 (Paraphrased from bredren's comment)
 - [Lexus made a real hoverboard.](https://www.youtube.com/watch?v=bvYUq6Ox0Hc) It contains cooled superconductors that allow the board to hover above a track.
 (That means it's not useful)
 - Only [one out of seven chapters](https://www.youtube.com/watch?v=wvYeIfvtJM0) of the Kamasutra was about sex.
 The rest is about living a leisurely life.